 Each Division has a Principal, who takes charge of children’s learning in that part of the school.

-Similarly, we divide the curriculum (what we want children to learn) for Early Childhood, Elementary, Middle and High School into the following general areas of learning:
+Similarly, we divide the curriculum (what we want children to learn) for Early Childhood, Lower, Middle and High School into the following general areas of learning:

 We recognize that children learn in different ways in different parts of the school.
 Our curriculum and learning programs detailed below reflect not only different approaches at different ages but also a unified vision of education for the whole child.